List of JoJo's Bizarre Adventure characters: Part 7: Steel Ball Run

 Funny Valentine is the main antagonist of Steel Ball Run, and a dishonorably discharged American soldier who became the 23rd President of the United States.
 His ultimate goal is to reassemble the Saint's Corpse and use its power for world dominion, using the corpse's heart to gain the Stand Dirty Deeds Done Dirt Cheap (Dātī Dīzu Dan Dāto Chīpu (Itomo Tayasuku Okonawareru Egetsunai Kōi)) or D4C (Dī Fō Shī) for short.
 (Note: In official English releases, "D4C" is the Stand's only name, with its long form officially claimed to be unknown.
 Instances of the full name in dialogue are instead replaced with a synonymic phrase, such as "Time to perform some filthy acts at a fair and reasonable price!")
 D4C enables Valentine to travel between alternate dimensions by being pressed between two objects and transfer his mind into another version of himself, usually as a means to cheat death.
 The Stand also enables Valentine to summon others from alternate realities, though only he and his counterparts are immune to the usual demise of two iterations of the same person annihilating each other in the form of Menger sponges upon physical contact.

+In Japanese, he is voiced by Tomokazu Sugita in the anime, and Yasuyuki Kase in All-Star Battle and Eyes of Heaven.